 - Different visualization types. – The Data Visualization Catalog is a terrific source of inspiration if you’re looking for unique ways to display info.

 - An attractive color scheme. – Keep your users engaged with an engaging visual palette.
-Colormind is a terrific AI-powered resource generating color schemes.
+Colormind is a terrific AI-powered resource generating Eva Design System.

 Ivan Cash’s amazingly meta infographic on infographics is one of my all-time favorite examples of how to create a killer piece of visualized information.